nilsherzig/LLocalSearch/README.md

 Please read [infra](https://github.com/nilsherzig/LLocalSearch/issues/17) to get the most up to date idea.

-1. The user query is sent to server
-2. The server starts an agent chain ("imagine LLMs taking with each other")
-3. The agent (in our case `starling-lm` running on Ollama) will process the query and select one of its tools
-    - Websearch (using SearXNG) will scrape the top `n` results from the web (the agent will choose the search query).
-Remove all unnecessary information (like html tags) and store the result into a vector db
-    - SearchVectorDB will search the vector db for the most similar results to the query
-4. Step 3 will happen multiple times, with the agent choosing different tools and combining the results
-5. The final result is sent back to the user and displayed in the frontend

-While this is happening, the user can see the progress of the agents steps in the frontend.

 ## Self-hosting / Development

 Currently, both options are the same.
 I plan to package this into a single docker image for easier deployment.